telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

 MongoDB authorization is configured with the `-db`, `-dbuser` and `-dbpwd` options ([see section on command line options](cli.md)).
-There are different cases to take into account:
+There are a few different cases to take into account:

--   If your MongoDB instance/cluster doesn't use authorization at all, then don't use the `-dbuser` and `-dbpwd` options.
+-   If your MongoDB instance/cluster doesn't use authorization, then do not use the `-dbuser` and `-dbpwd` options.
 -   If your MongoDB instance/cluster uses authorization , then:
     -   If you run Orion in single service/tenant mode (i.e. without `-multiservice`) then you are using only one database